Recursive-Llama/Lotus_Protocol/README.md

 ### Phase 1: The Nine Concepts

 **1. Follow the Trail**
-Clues will be posted from https://x.com/LotusProtocol.
+Clues will be posted from https://x.com/LotusProtocol and can be found inside the repo.
 They will look like this:
 ```
 ∆φ